AlexProgrammerDE/SoulFire/README.md

 Advanced Minecraft Server-Stresser Tool.
 Launch bot attacks on your own servers to stress-test them and measure performance.

-## Features
+## 🚀 Features

 * GUI (Multiple themes) & CLI
-* Configurable options for every attack like number of bots, join delay and more
+* Configurable options for every attack like the number of bots, join delay and more
 * Load and save profiles for quick access
 * Support for online and offline mode servers
 * Huge version support